jaenalaripin/Portfolio-Projects/Bike_Sharing_Cyclistic_Report_2024_02_15_v01.md

 ### 3.2.
 Cleaning Data Sets

-These four files need to be merged into one data set for further analysis.
-Before that, we need to check the preview of each data set with `glimpse` function from the `dplyr` package.
+These four files need to be merged into one dataset for further analysis.
+Before that, we need to check the preview of each data set with `glimpse` function from the `dplyr` package to see if they have the same numbers of columns and data types.

 ``` r
 library(dplyr)